 Used Car: 2012 Mini Cooper Clubman Review

 Reviewers said that the 2012 Mini Cooper Clubman is more fun to drive than your typical hatchback.
-They wrote that while the Clubman is slightly bigger than the standard Mini Cooper, it maintains the go-kart-like handling that Minis are known for.
+They wrote that while the Clubman is slightly bigger than the standard Mini Cooper, it maintains the sporty handling that Minis are known for.
 Three engines are offered: a naturally-aspirated four-cylinder engine on the base model, and turbocharged four-cylinder engines with more power for Cooper S and John Cooper Works (JCW) models.
-Reviewers said the base model has adequate power, but preferred the turbocharged engines of the other models better.
+Reviewers said the base model has adequate power, but preferred the peppier acceleration of the other models better.
 A six-speed manual transmission comes standard with all engines, while an automatic is available on all but the JCW model.
 Reviewers loved the Clubman’s composed, agile handling, but some also said that the ride can feel stiff on less than perfect road surfaces.
-The base Clubman achieves 27/35 mpg city/highway, which is on par for the class.
-However, the Clubman’s reliability score is below average for the class.
+The base Clubman achieves an EPA-estimated 27/35 mpg city/highway, which is on par for the class.

 While reviewers appreciated that the Clubman’s larger dimensions give it more interior space than the regular Cooper, some test drivers noted that the Clubman still isn’t as roomy as other rivals.
 However, some test drivers appreciated the rear suicide door on the passenger side, which eases access to the rear row.
 The Clubman has similar interior styling and controls to the rest of the Mini line, and while reviewers said that the large centrally-located speedometer and toggle switches may add visual interest, they aren’t as user-friendly as they could be.
 Leather bucket seats and Recaro bucket seats were both available features when it was new.
 Other notable features that were available include Bluetooth, the Mini Connected infotainment system, navigation and parking sensors.